wilddom/memrise2anki-extension/README.md

 Mems
 ----

 The import of your mems from Memrise is possible.
-A mem is assigned to a testing direction (front->back), therefore a field needs to be created for each direction.
-As Anki does not officially support embedded media (youtube, etc.) a link will be placed instead.
+A mem is assigned to a testing direction (front to back), therefore a field needs to be created for each direction.
+As Anki does not officially support embedded media (youtube, etc.) the option to embed online media is experimental, embedded media may or may not work depending on your platform.
+If the option is disabled (default), a link will be shown instead.

 Bug Reports